gitforwork2/gitforwork.github.io/_posts/2016-12-21-New-H1b-visa-petition-lottery-process-milestone-timeline.md

 Returned not-selected petitions start arriving

 #### September
--(1st week) Returning of not-selected petitions completed -Processing of selected petition is close to completion with majority of the selected petitions having a decision
+- (1st week) Returning of not-selected petitions completed
+- Processing of selected petition is close to completion with majority of the selected petitions having a decision

 #### October
--H1b period begins.
-Those in the US with approved petitions can start working on H1b -People outside the country, prepare for Visa stamping
+- H1b period begins.
+Those in the US with approved petitions can start working on H1b
+- People outside the country, prepare for Visa stamping